 S Corporations Duluth/Gwinnett CPA: General Instructions for Filing as an S Corporation

-IRS Form 1120S should be used to report the following things: income, gains, losses, deductions, credits, etc. for a domestic corporation as well as any other kind of entity in a tax year that has elected to be taxes as an S Corporation.
+Form 1120S for all S Corporations should be used to report the following things: income, gains, losses, deductions, credits, etc. for a domestic corporation as well as any other kind of entity in a tax year that calls itself an S Corporation.
+An S Corporation can be either a C Corporation that elects to be taxed as an S Corporation or an LLC (Limited Liability Company) that elects to be treated as an S Corporation.

 Who Has To File